zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 ---
 # Build with Docusaurus

 Docusaurus is an easy to use website building framework with built-in support for blogs and document trees/knowledgebases.
-Because Docusaurus just works with files, it's a breeze to setup and get going.
-Docusaurus pages can be created using HTML or simple [Markdown](https://www.markdownguide.org/) and support React components out of the box.
+Because Docusaurus works with plain HTML and [Markdown](https://www.markdownguide.org/) files, it's a breeze to setup and get going.
+Docusaurus also supports React components out of the box.

-Check out the [Docusaurus website](https://docusaurus.io) for more info.

 Note in this article, `~` is shorthand for "the local folder where you installed the Docusaurus site".